Brilliant Boston batter Dodgers to claim World Series | AFP - This kiji is

 Los Angeles (AFP) - Steve Pearce smashed two home runs as the Boston Red Sox romped to their ninth World Series crown on Sunday, pounding the Los Angeles Dodgers 5-1 with a ruthless display of hitting to clinch the Major League Baseball championship with two games to spare.

 Pearce's double-blast sandwiched home runs from Mookie Betts and J.D.
-Martinez to seal the victory in the best-of-seven match-up as the Dodgers' quest for a first World Series title since 1988 ended in disappointment once more.
+Martinez to seal a 4-1 victory in the best-of-seven match-up as the Dodgers' quest for a first World Series title since 1988 ended in disappointment.

+"This has been a lifelong journey," said Pearce, who was later named Series MVP.
+"To be here right now is a dream come true."

+The 35-year-old Pearce, who supported the Red Sox as a boy, only joined the club in June after an 11-year career in the Majors.

 Red Sox pitcher David Price claimed the win with a sublime pitching performance, notching five strikeouts in seven masterful innings for one run and just three hits conceded.